bodik/sner4/README.md

 All requests from agent must be authenticated with apikey for user account in role *agent*.
 Key can be specified in configuration file or by command-line switch.
+Agent can signal it's (special) capabilities, which can be used to fine-grained workload routing.

+Currently available modules are:

+* dummy (testing)
+* nmap (host/service discovery and service scanning)
+* manymap (service scanning)
-Currently available modules are: dummy (testing), nmap (IP address scanning or service sweep scanning), manymap (specific service scanning), six_dns_discover (IPv6 address discovery from IPv4 and DNS records).
+* six_dns_discover (IPv6 address discovery from IPv4 and DNS records)
+* six_enum_discover (scan6 ipv6 address discover/enumerator)

 #### Server: Scheduler